by Dr. Will Cole

 - 1/2 cup olive oil or coconut oil

-- 10 drops essential oil of your choice
+- 10 drops of your favorite essential oil

-- Mix oil, salt, and essential oil together to create a paste.
+- Mix oil, sea salt, and essential oil together to create a paste.

 - Apply to wet skin and scrub with hands or loofah.

-Sea salt has a drawing quality, so indulging in a salt bath can be a great way to promote healthy detoxing while enhancing your skin’s protective properties.
+Sea salt has a drawing quality, meaning it draws toxins from the skin.
+Indulging in a salt bath can be a great way to promote healthy detoxing while enhancing your skin’s protective properties.